Susan Slept Here: Shooting

 Filming started December 1953 and finished by January 1954.
 Reynolds later admitted having "a mad crush on" Dick Powell while making the film and that "he taught me common courtesy and to treat my crew and colleagues with equal respect."

 Reception

 Reynolds liked the film, later stating "that little comedy made $5,500,000, pulled RKO out of the red and then Howard Hughes sold the studio".
 It was purchased by Desi Arnaz and Lucille Ball in 1957.

-Awards
+Accolades

-The film was nominated for two Academy Awards: Best Music, Original Song ("Hold My Hand" sung by Don Cornell) and Best Sound, Recording (John O. Aalberg).
+Jack Lawrence (music) and Richard Myers (lyrics) were nominated for the Academy Award for Best Music, Original Song, for "Hold My Hand", while John O. Aalberg was nominated for Best Sound, Recording.